Lists

 The BYD Dolphin features great in-car technology, a high quality interior and good passenger and storage space.

-The BYD Dolphin range is priced from $38,890 before on-road costs, making it the cheapest electric car available in the market.
+The BYD Dolphin range is priced from $36,890 before on-road costs, making it the cheapest BYD electric car available.
 Both Dolphin variants will be eligible for the various state government incentives and the FBT exemption which is available through a novated lease.

 The Dolphin Dynamic offers 340km of claimed driving range on the stricter WLTP testing cycle.
 Meanwhile, the Dolphin Premium Extended Range battery is offered for $6000 more with 427km of range (WLTP).
 Both battery sizes can be topped up with up to 7kW AC and 60 kW/80kW DC speeds, with an included vehicle-to-load (V2L) adapter for powering other devices or appliances outside the car.